Who is NOAH?

 The Model Tenancy Agreement

-The UK is a pet-loving nation, with the PFMA recently reporting that over 17 million British households own a pet.
-Pet ownership is proven to have an astounding number of benefits, including on our mental and physical health, overall wellbeing, and our happiness.
+The UK is a pet-loving nation, in fact, the PFMA recently reporting that over 17 million British households own a pet!
+Our companion animals provide extensive benefits to our lives, including on our mental and physical health, overall wellbeing, and our happiness.

-- Stress, Anxiety & Depression – it is well-known that pets can have a profound impact on reducing feelings of stress, anxiety and depression amongst many more mental health conditions.
-Science has time and time again shown how pets have a calming effect on humans: stroking, playing with or even just sitting with an animal has been proven to reduce negative feelings by providing a sensory relief and lowering blood pressure.
+- Stress, Anxiety & Depression – it is well-known that pets can have a profound impact on reducing feelings of stress, anxiety and depression.
+Science has time and time again shown how pets can have a calming effect on humans – stroking, playing or even just sitting with an animal has been proven to reduce negative feelings by providing a sensory relief and lowering blood pressure.

-- Pets can also encourage healthier lifestyles, by creating better daily routines and inspiring you to get outside for some fresh air and exercise.
-Research has shown that Brits are putting their health at risk by failing to get active, with Public Health England finding that 1 in 2 (42%) of women and 1 in 3 (34%) of men are not active enough for good health.
-The same report highlights the extensive benefits of simply incorporating more walking into your day – including a reduced risk of death and exposure to diseases, improved metabolic health and a greater sense of wellbeing.
-Having a companion animal such as a dog can significantly increase the chances of people getting outside for daily exercise.
+- Healthier Lifestyle & Balance – pets can encourage a healthier lifestyle, by creating better daily routines and inspiring owners to get outside for some fresh air and exercise.
+Research has shown that Brits are putting their health at risk by failing to get active, with Public Health England finding than 1 in 2 (42%) of women, and 1 in 3 (34%) of men are not active enough for good health.
+The same report highlights the extensive benefits of simply incorporating more walking into your day – including a reduced risk of death and exposure to diseases, improve metabolic health and a greater sense of wellbeing.

-- There is substantial evidence that indicates elderly people often refuse moving into supported accommodation, despite it being in their best interests, due to fear of losing their companion animal – in fact, 20% of elderly people with pets state they would refuse to go into care to avoid being separate from their companion animal, for example by pretending they were in good health.
+- Elderly People – there is substantial evidence that indicates elderly people may refuse moving into supported accommodation (despite it being in their best interest) due to fear of losing their companion animal – in fact, 20% of elderly people with pets state they would refuse to go into care to avoid being separate from their companion animal, for example by pretending they were in good health.
 Shockingly, 4.3% of elderly people in the same study stated they would consider taking their own life if they had to move without their pet.
-There is also historical evidence to show that the loss of a pet for an elderly person can cause significant and long-term emotional distress, causing overall detriment to their health which may already be at risk.
+There is also historical evidence that the loss of a pet for an elderly person can cause significant and long-term emotional distress, causing overall detriment to their health which may already be at risk.
 A recent survey found that two thirds of UK older pet owners would be ‘devastated’ if they had to give up their pet to go into care.